PCI 3.1 : Why so Quick

-SSL(Secure Socket Layer) certificates that are essential in the data encryption process making internet transactions secure.
+SSL(Secure Socket Layer) certificates are essential in the data encryption process making internet transactions secure.
 Although there have been some vulnerabilities found in the past with earlier versions and even though we currently don’t use SSL 3.0 the vulnerability found had to be addressed immediately, due to an attack against the SSL 3.0 protocol.
-SSL/TLS was designed to be backward compatible, which means if the highest level of security can not make a connection the program will work backwards until it finds a match and can connect.
+SSL/TLS was designed to be backward compatible, which means if the highest level of security can not make a connection the program will work backward until it finds a match and can connect.
 The problem with this is an attack called POODLE( Padding Oracle On Downgrading Legacy Encryption) which attacks the flaw within the SSL protocol itself.
 Essentially if an attacker can prompt a secure connections failure the software will default back to SSL 3.0 which opens up new vulnerabilities that the attacker can use.
-For example the individual who was able to force the failure can now attempt a new attack known as man-in-the-middle attack by taking partial control of the user side of SSL and still have visibility of the ciphertext.
+For example, the individual who was able to force the failure can now attempt a new attack known as a man-in-the-middle attack by taking partial control of the user side of SSL and still have visibility of the ciphertext.

-Based on the latest PCI 3.1 compliance standards all organizations which use SSL or early stages of TLS must have a plan in place for a formal risk migrations and mitigation.
+Based on the latest PCI 3.1 compliance standards all organizations which use SSL or early stages of TLS must have a plan in place for a formal risk migration and mitigation.
 Any new implementations must not use SSL anymore and must implement a new version of TLS or new technologies.